muhamadikbal99/Sayogi-Project/README.md

 ## Contact

-Creator
-1. Ardiansyah (NIM 206230009)
+<p>Creator

-2. Muhamad Ikbal Maulana (NIM 206230011)
+ Muhamad Ikbal Maulana (NIM 206230011)<p>

 <p>Program Studi Teknik Industri Pertanian<br>Universitas Linggabuana PGRI Sukabumi</p>

-If you have any questions or suggestions, feel free to open an issue or contact us at [tip@unlip.ac.id](mailto:your-email@tip@unlip.ac.id).
+If you have any questions or suggestions, feel free to open an issue or contact us at [muhamadikbalmaulana3111@gmail.com(mailto:your-email@muhamadikbalmaulana3111@gmail.com).